Monday, August 24, 2009

 God promised us that if we give our offerings and tithes in obedience, He will bless us even beyond our own measure (Malachi 3:10-11).
 To the measure of our hearts in how we give, God will bless us back with so much more (Luke 6:38).
 Most of the time, people who have a problem with Christians being wealthy have a problem with giving and tithing in church.
 These people are so weary of what the church will do with the money that they have missed out on God’s blessing for them if they were to have sown (Ecclesiastes 11:4).

 Giving and tithing is a personal thing between a believer and God, we don’t have to worry what happens to the money after we’ve offered it to God because true giving out of a generous heart is to totally release the wealth with trust.
 Do you think God will keep quite if someone were to steal from the church?
-I HIGHLY doubt, because God is just God, even if they escape in this life, they won’t escape eternal judgment.
+I HIGHLY doubt, because God is a just God, even if they escape in this life, they won’t escape eternal judgment.
 So if Christians working outside church can make wealth through obedience, why can’t full-time workers in church be wealthy too?
 Does God practice double-standards?
 Definitely NOT!

 How great would our testimony be if the God whom we declare as the creator of the entire universe, the one who supplies all our needs, can’t even provide for our daily needs?
 How great would our testimony be if full-time pastors can’t even send their children to the best universities?
 How high would people regard Christianity if full time church workers don’t even have enough to provide for their own families?
 If we Christians live in poverty, we are actually declaring God a liar and publically saying the Bible is fake!
 It is written in the Bible that we, as believers of Christ, shall not beg for bread (Psalm 37:24-26).
 So Christians, be very careful not to reject or condemn God’s financial blessings on other as well as yourself because rejecting or condemning God’s word is an outright blasphemy.